 Start Visiting the Dentist Early

 We all know that prevention is key, and that statement is no stranger when it comes to visiting the dentist!
 A good rule to go by is taking your baby to visit the dentist before they are a year old.
-Doing so can familiarize your child with the dentist and give you the opportunity to ask questions about their oral health.
+Doing so can familiarize your child with the kids dentist in Aurora and give you the opportunity to ask questions about their oral health.
 As your child gets older, it is important to continue to schedule regular appointments to prevent any future dental issues.

 If you have any question about how to prevent cavities in your child, give us a call at 720-204-8139, or make an appointment here!